What Is Broadcasting Journalism?

 A degree in broadcast journalism prepares the student to update the public on all types of news.
 A bachelor's degree qualifies graduates for most careers, though master's-level programs in broadcast journalism are also available.

-Students in a broadcasting program learn the basic skills of proper news reporting, including the interview process and the writing of segments.
-They also learn how to produce the news by managing video and audio equipment. locate sources, properly conduct interviews, write scripts for TV or the radio, record sound clips and edit audio and video.
-An interested student also learns to work under pressure and handle deadlines.
+Students in a broadcasting program learn the basic skills of proper news reporting, including the interview process and segment writing.
+They also learn how to produce the news by managing video and audio equipment, locating sources, properly conducting interviews, writing scripts for TV or the radio, recording sound clips, and editing audio and video.
+A broadcasting student also learns to work under pressure and handle deadlines.
 Students currently enrolled in school often opt to work at an on-campus TV or radio station; some complete an internship somewhere off-campus to gain working experience.

 A broadcast journalism graduate can either be the person who is in front of the camera or the microphone, working as the voice of the news, or the person in the production booth.
 The behind-the-scenes action of managing microphones and properly shooting a broadcast are as important as the accuracy and promptness of the information.
 The major is also for those students who want to edit or direct the news.

-Graduates will be prepared to enter the world of reporting and producing at a news station or even in businesses such as publishing houses, advertising agencies or public relations firms.
-They can work as a reporter, correspondent, anchor, director, narrator (who provides voice-overs for segments), writer, research director, producer, audio engineer or production assistant.
+Graduates will be prepared to enter the world of reporting and producing at a news station or even in businesses, such as publishing houses, advertising agencies, or public relations firms.
+They can work as:

 - Narrators (who provide voice-overs for segments)

 Broadcast journalists report news via electronic media and radio quickly for large populations of the public.
 Graduates of broadcast journalism programs are prepared to work in an array of jobs in the field, including writing, directing, reporting, and producing.